sumeetdas/succinct-rust/README.md

 * If you try to add a instance of a type which does not implement `Draw` trait to `components` field, you will get a compile-time error.

 ## Trait Objects Perform Dynamic Dispatch
-* The compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
-This is called as **monomorphization**.
-* The code that results from monomorphization is doing **static dispatch**, which is when the compiler knows what method you’re calling at compile time.
+* The code that results from monomorphization (discussed [here](#performance-of-code-using-generics)) is doing **static dispatch**, which is when the compiler knows what method you’re calling at compile time.
 * When we use trait objects, Rust uses *dynamic dispatch*.
   * A **dynamic dispatch** is when the compiler can’t tell at compile time which method you’re calling.
-  * In dynamic dispatch cases, the compiler emits code that at runtime will figure out which method to call.
+  * In dynamic dispatch cases, the compiler emits code that at runtime will figure out which method to call using the pointers inside the trait object.
-* The compiler doesn’t know all the types that might be used with the code that is using trait objects, so it doesn’t know which method implemented on which type to call.
-* Instead, at runtime, Rust uses the pointers inside the trait object to know which method to call.
-* There is a runtime cost when this lookup happens that doesn’t occur with static dispatch.
+  * There is a runtime cost with such lookups that doesn’t occur with static dispatch.
-* Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.
-* However, this enables us to store multiple concrete types implementing the same trait in a single vector, so it’s a trade-off to consider.

 ## Object Safety Is Required for Trait Objects
 * You can only make *object-safe* traits into trait objects.
 * A trait is **object safe** if all the methods defined in the trait have the following properties:
   * The return type is not `Self`.
-    * The `Self` keyword is an alias for the type we’re implementing the traits or methods on.
+    * The `Self` keyword is an alias for the concret type.
     * If a trait method returns the concrete `Self` type, but a trait object forgets the exact type that `Self` is, there is no way the method can use the original concrete type.
   * There are no generic type parameters.
     * As we know, the generic type parameters are filled in with concrete type parameters when the trait is used.